sematext/logagent-js/README.md

 sudo apt-get install -y nodejs
 ```

-## Install logagent-js
+# Install logagent-js with npm
 ```
 npm i -g logagent-js
-# ship all your logs to Logsene, parsed with timestamps - output on console in YAML format (-y)
+# Test to ship your logs to Logsene, parsed with timestamps - output on console in YAML format (-y)
-logagent -t LOGSENE_TOKEN -y /var/log/*.log
+logagent -y /var/log/*.log
 ```

-## Logagent as Linux or Mac OS X service
+## Install logagent as Linux or Mac OS X service for Logsene

+1. Get a free account at [sematext.com/spm](https://apps.sematext.com/users-web/register.do)
+2. [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/)
+3. Install logagnet as system service
 Logagent detects the init system and installs systemd or upstart service scripts.
 On Mac OS X it creates a launchd service.
 Simply run:
 ```